 The way people understand basic economic principles has an enormous influence on how well they will govern.
 You should vote accordingly.
 And if you love God and neighbor you won’t ignore how He wired the world.

 Economist Dog (TM), the hero of this story, could not be reached for comment.
 He was on a conference call discussing how the demand for dog food is completely inelastic.
-Also, he died last year.
+Also, he died in 2013.
 We miss this special little guy!
 He and his mate (pictured below) brought us countless blessings and good times and we thank God for that.